 Does a gap gets filled?

 A good starting point is to check whether a gap is more likely to get filled or not.
 A gap gets filled if the price moves back to the pre-level.
-Sometimes the gaps get filled by intraday moves, but sometimes the gap needs many days to get filled.
+Sometimes the gaps get filled by intraday moves (gap trading is not suitable for intraday trading), but sometimes the gap needs many days to get filled.
 This is, of course, dependent on the size of the gap: small gaps are more likely to get filled.

 Of course, even though the gap has a high chance of getting filled on the same day it doesn’t mean it’s a profitable trading strategy if it’s negatively skewed: